ccoVeille/golangci-lint-config-examples/03-safe/README.md

 ### staticcheck
  It's a set of rules from staticcheck.
 See https://staticcheck.io/

-### gci
- check imports order and makes it always deterministic.

 ### thelper
  make sure to use `t.Helper()` when needed